Ouranosinc/xscen/docs/index.rst

 xscen: A climate change scenario-building analysis framework, built with Intake-esm catalogs and xarray-based packages such as xclim and xESMF.

+The documentation hosted in this repository is only partial.
+For the full documentation, please consult: https://scenario.gitlab.ouranos.ca/scenarios_main/

 Features
 ========
 * Supports workflows with YAML configuration files for better transparency, reproducibility, and long-term backups.